 Arranging the final oxtail soup

 Once you've cooked the broth, it's just a case of arranging everything in a bowl.
 Separate the meat from the fat and bones and then cook some fresh or dried rice noodles.
 Then you just bring them all together with a sprinkling of spring onion.
 Now all you need to do is hunker down and get slurping - remember the Asian rule, louder you slurp the more appreciation you're showing to the chef!

 Substitutes and other suggestions

 If you can't get hold of oxtails, fear not - just use beef bones - you won't get the meat at the end, but that's not a massive deal - this soup is filling without.
-If you like, when the broth is finished and strained, you can add a few chunks of potato or turnip to the broth and cook until soft.
-This is a welcome addition to your 5-a-day.
+If you like, when the broth is finished and strained, you can add a few chunks of potato or Daikon radish or turnip to the broth and cook until soft.
+This is a welcome addition for your 5-a-day.
 If you can't get rice noodles, use flour or egg noodles.
 You can also ABSOLUTELY use Italian flour noodles, i.e. spaghetti!
-For realz!